Report this

 MySQL is an open-source database management system, commonly installed as part of the popular LAMP (Linux, Apache, MySQL, PHP/Python/Perl) stack.
 It implements the relational model and uses Structured Query Language (better known as SQL) to manage its data.

-This tutorial will go over how to install MySQL version 8.0 on an Ubuntu 22.04 server.
+This tutorial will go over how to install MySQL version 8.0 on an Ubuntu server (tested on 22.04 and later).
 By completing it, you will have a working relational database that you can use to build your next website or application.

 1-click deploy a MySQL database using DigitalOcean Managed Databases.
 Let DigitalOcean focus on scaling, maintenance, and upgrades for your database.